robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 At SnapLogic, it's been brilliant for my team to use it for rapid exploration of various SDKs and APIs, and to reproduce specific scenarios quickly.

-Indeed, I believe I first heard about JBang via Twilio's Developer Evangelist, [Matthew Gillard](https://www.twitch.tv/maximumgilliard)'s Twitch channel.
+In fact, I believe I first heard about JBang via Twilio's Developer Evangelist, [Matthew Gillard's Twitch channel](https://www.twitch.tv/maximumgilliard).

 ### Simulating the Reporting Wheel

-The first thing was to build a script to simulate the reporting wheel shown above.
-I wanted a command-line interface (CLI) approach where the user could provide the data points as arguments or be prompted for each data point, validating the input as it went.
+The first action was to build a script to simulate the reporting wheel demonstrated above.
+I wanted a command-line interface (CLI) approach where the user could provide the data points as arguments or be prompted for each one, validating the input as it went.

-JBang's demo used [PicoCLI](https://picocli.info/) so that was good enough for me and I was able to quickly define the options the user would provide:
+JBang's landing page demo used [PicoCLI](https://picocli.info/) so that was good enough for me and I was able to quickly define the options the user would provide:

 ```java
 //usr/bin/env jbang "$0" "$@" ; exit $?